kick-mind/date-src/src/README.md

 ```

 #### Example 3:
-Create a DateTime with specific units (by using default calendar, zone and locale):
+Create a DateTime by specifying date and time units (by using default calendar, zone and locale):
 ```
 const d1 = new DateTime(2021, 10);
 // year: 2021,